Procedures for determining breaches of the APS Code of Conduct and the imposition of sanctions

 - notify the current APS employee who is under investigation of the proposal; and

-- give the person reasonable opportunity (usually, 7 calendar days) to respond before any decision to suspend is taken.
+- give the person reasonable opportunity (usually, 7 calendar days) to respond before any decision to reassign duties is taken.

 - Sometimes urgent action may be required that will not allow for notification and response outlined at subclause 8.3.
 In such cases, the suspension delegate may invite the current APS employee who is under investigation to comment after the decision has been made.
 Depending on their response, the suspension delegate has the flexibility to consider alternative arrangements, including suspension.